heaventian93/ImageNet-Models-on-Domain-Adaptation/README.md

 # Impact-of-ImageNet-Model-Selection-on-Domain-Adaptation

-This directory contains the code for paper [Impact of ImageNet Model Selection on Domain Adaptation](https://arxiv.org/pdf/2002.02559.pdf) published at In 2020 IEEE Winter Applications of Computer Vision Workshops (WACVW).
+This directory contains the code for paper [Impact of ImageNet Model Selection on Domain Adaptation](https://arxiv.org/pdf/2002.02559.pdf), which is accepted by In 2020 IEEE Winter Applications of Computer Vision Workshops (WACVW).

 ### Reference

-If you find this code helpful, please cite it as:
+If you find it is helpful, please cite it as:

 `
 Zhang, Youshan, and Brian D. Davison.
 (2020).
 Impact of ImageNet Model Selection on Domain Adaptation.
 In 2020 IEEE Winter Applications of Computer Vision Workshops (WACVW).